 Cytokinetics Announces Recipients of Its Fifth Annual Communications Grant Program

-Total of $100,000 Awarded to Five Patient Advocacy Organizations to Support Communications and Community Outreach

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Cytokinetics, Incorporated (Nasdaq: CYTK) today announced the recipients of its fifth annual Communications Grant Program, intended to support communications, awareness building and community engagement for nonprofit organizations serving the patient community.
+SOUTH SAN FRANCISCO, Calif., Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Cytokinetics, Incorporated CYTK today announced the recipients of its fifth annual Communications Grant Program, intended to support communications, awareness building and community engagement for nonprofit organizations serving the patient community.

 Five grants in the amount of $20,000 each were awarded this year to patient advocacy organizations focused on heart failure, hypertrophic cardiomyopathy (HCM) and amyotrophic lateral sclerosis (ALS) communities.
 The grants will support projects to increase organizational reach, launch educational programs, grant patients access to conferences and reach underserved populations.